openshift-labs/learn-katacoda/middleware/middleware-kafka/kafka-basic/step4.md

 Run the console consumer shell script:

-`bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic my-topic --from-beginning`{{execute}}
+`bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic my-topic --from-beginning`{{execute interrupt}}

 You should get the messages we wrote above.
 It should look similar to this: